 After the jars have cooled for 12 hours or so, test the seals.
 The simplest way is to press on the center of each lid.
 If the center of the lid does not flex up and down, the seal is complete.

-Most hardware stores, some grocery stores, and just about all Targets and Wal-Marts carry canning supplies, including jars, lids, and some great tools.
+Most hardware stores, some grocery stores, and just about all Meijer, Target and Wal-Mart stores carry canning supplies, including jars, lids, and some great tools.
 Invest in a set of canning tools once, and you’ll use them for years and years.
-The most common utensil kit available these days comes from Ball (the jar maker) and includes a funnel for filling the jars, a lid-magnet to retrieve lids from hot water, a headspace gauge and airbubble popper, and a jar-lifter, all for about $10.
-I highly recommend this kit.
+One common utensil kit from the Ball corporation includes a funnel for filling the jars, a headspace gauge and air-bubble popper, and a jar-lifter, all for about $13: highly recommended!
 I also love my special canning ladle, which has a large capacity and can pour in any of 3 directions.
+The same company makes a 3-piece canning essentials kit that includes a funnel that slips over the jars, making for less cleaning of the rims.
 I use a silicone blossom trivet on the bottom of my pot so that water can circulate underneath the jars, though my mom used to use a clean waffle weave dishcloth for the same purpose.

 Note: I do not have an Amazon affiliate link; I do not make any money from anything you might click on or even purchase.
 These are just tools that I use in my own kitchen.